Freedom in VPS

 I found this article from the FSF about software freedom in single-board computers.
 Do you have any recommendation or feedback based on your experience with one of these?

-RE: Freedom in VPS - maddox - about 1 month ago -
+RE: Freedom in VPS - maddox - 4 months ago -

 There are few solutions for running exposed hosts on Internet: